TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-7.md

   "aboutParty":"originator",
   "credentials": {
     "Person": ["firstName","lastName","nationalId"],
-    "Entity": ["LEI"]
+    "Entity": ["leiCode"]
   }
 }
 ```

 See [TAIP-8] for more details about how the requested presentation is presented.

-### `RequireProofOfControl`
+#### `RequireProofOfControl`

-An agent likely on the originator side could require that prior to settling funds to a customer or providing originator PII, that an beneficiary performs an address ownership proof, and what standard to use.
-For illustrative purposes this could be presented using a message `proof-of-control`.
+An Agent can request any other Agent signs a message proving they control a given agent.
+In most cases this would be useful to verify that a `SettlementAddress` is controlled by the Beneficiary or an Agent on behalf of the Beneficiary.
+This ensures that funds are sent to the correct address for the beneficiary to avoid loss of funds.
+It can also be used for an Agent to verify their relationship to a transaction, before receiving sensitive PII from another agent.

 - `@type` - REQUIRED `RequireProofOfControl`
 - `from` - OPTIONAL a string or an array of [DID]s representing parties or agent in a transaction
 - `fromRole` - OPTIONAL a string or an array of strings of `role` as specified for the particular kind of transaction.
 Eg. `SettlementAddress` for [TAIP-3]
 - `fromAgent` - OPTIONAL from an Agent representing a party in the transaction.
 Eg. `originator` or `beneficiary` in [TAIP-3]
+- `nonce` - REQUIRED Randomized token to prevent signature replay attacks.

-See [TAIP-9] for more details.
+See [TAIP-9] for more details on how the proof is performed and shared.

-### Agent Policy Object

-In parallel with the [Authorization Flow][TAIP-4] agents can send [TAIP-2] messages to other participants to provide or prove additional details about themselves or other participants.
-This allows agents to collaborate together to fulfill each others policies, so the can succesfully authorize a transaction.

-Please note that like any [TAIP-2] messages, these are just messages sent by an agent.
-For security purposes a receiving Agent MUST determine if they can trust the sender for the information provided.

-Any Agent can send one of the following messages:

-- `AddAgents` - Adds one or more additional agents to the transaction
-- `ReplaceAgent` - Replace an agent with another agent
-- `RemoveAgent` - Removes an agent from transaction

-#### UpdatePolicy
+### `UpdatePolicy` message

-In parallel with the [Authorization Flow][TAIP-4] agents can send [TAIP-2] messages to other participants to provide or prove additional details about their policy.
+In parallel with the [Authorization Flow][TAIP-4] agents can send [TAIP-2] messages to other agents to update their policy.
 This allows them to dynamically update requirements based on changing risk in real-time.

 Please note that like any [TAIP-2] messages, these are just messages sent by an agent.
 For security purposes a receiving Agent MUST determine if they can trust the sender for the information provided.
+Agents MUST only send `UpdatePolicy` on their own behalf.
+Other agents in a transaction MUST ignore `UpdatePolicy` messages from agents not know to be part of a transaction.

 Any agent can add additional agents to a transaction by replying as a thread to the initial message.
 The following shows the attributes of the `body` object: